ColtonRandall/java-weather-information-service/README.md

-### Reasoning behind Spring Boot and Maven
+## Reasoning behind Spring Boot and Maven
+**Spring Boot**

 Using Springboot and Maven, I built this application with efficiency, testability, and clean code in mind.

 I chose to integrate Spring Boot within this project because I hadn't used it before and wanted the exposure & learnings.
-Throughout development, it seemed that the [Spring Web MVC](https://docs.spring. io/spring-framework/docs/3.2.x/spring-framework-reference/html/mvc.html) was the appropriate framework for this weather-api app, and I ultimately chose to use it based on the following passage:
+Throughout development, it seemed that the Spring Web MVC was the appropriate framework for this weather-api app, see docs [here](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/mvc.html)

+In particular, note the following passage:

 >  ... the @Controller mechanism also allows you to create RESTful Websites and applications

 The built-in support for REST APIs (i.e. using the @RestController and @GetMapping annotations) made creating and calling endpoints far easier.

+**Maven**

 I chose to use Maven since it's a popular Java build tool, and for its ability to easily manage and download dependencies and configurations.
 Everything was all set up for me within the